IMAGE FILE

 1200% TO 6'X4' AT 300 DPI

-Disclaimer: Image Quality and Resolution: Please be aware that using low-resolution images for printing may result for printing may result in suboptimal print quality.
+Disclaimer: Image Quality and Resolution: Please be aware that using low-resolution images for printing may result in suboptimal print quality.
 Images that are not of sufficient resolution can appear fuzzy, distorted, or pixelated when printed.
-While we strive to product the best possible results, we cannot guarantee the quality of printed materials if the provided images are of low resolution.
+While we strive to produce the best possible results, we cannot guarantee the quality of printed materials if the provided images are of low resolution.
 By proceeding with your order, you acknowledge that the final print quality may be affected by the resolution of the provided images, and you accept responsibility for any resulting issues.